chaconnewu/awesome-augmented/awesomes/awesome-d.md

   <em>
    Modern C++ Design
   </em>
   .
 With Walter Bright, Andrei co-designed many important features of D and authored a large part of D's standard library.
-Andrei works as a research scientist in Facebook and is now actively evangelizing D in the organization.
+Andrei works as a trainer in advanced C++ programming and algorithms and is now actively evangelizing D in the organization.
  </li>
  <li>
   <strong>